pantheon-systems/terminus-repository-plugin/README.md

 ### Creating an eVCS Site

-Once the plugin has been installed, you will execute a command like this to create your first eVCS Site:
+Once the plugin has been installed, you should execute a command like this to create your first eVCS Site:

 ```
 terminus repository:site:create <site_name> <label> <upstream> --org="<your-organization>"